 More nutritious foods

-Prebiotics are found in fruits and vegetables, which have additional nutritional benefits for the body5.
-Alternative healthy options include fermented foods like yogurt, kombucha, and kimchi6.
+Prebiotics are found in fruits and vegetables, which have additional nutritional benefits for the body.⁵ Alternative healthy options include fermented foods like yoghurt, kombucha, and kimchi.6

 Where to Find Prebiotics?